 Hearing loss is a common condition in the United States, especially among older Americans – but with proper care and treatment, it does not hinder one’s active lifestyle.
 Most hearing specialists recommend an annual hearing test, as you would take an annual eye exam or have a physical with your doctor.
 Annual hearing tests are encouraged, as they monitor your hearing abilities.
 We’ll be able to identify if there have been changes in your hearing – which means we’ll be able to catch and treat hearing loss early.

 Treating hearing loss with the use of hearing aids comes with many benefits – from improving the quality of your interpersonal relationships to ensuring your safety.
 Personal safety is often compromised with hearing loss, as a diminished sense of hearing could put you in harm’s way.

 This is especially apparent when it comes to driving, when all of your senses must be alert in order to keep you connected to your environment.
-Here are a few driving tips for older Americans with hearing loss.
+Here are a few driving tips for those with hearing loss.